-Uneven mess Bamboozled is by far the worst, with School Daze coming in second.
+Uneven mess Bamboozled is probably the worst, with School Daze coming in second.
 She Hate Me is also not up to Lee’s usual standards.
 One thing that’s remarkable about his filmography is the rate at which he seems to make films, especially considering that in most cases he writes, directs, produces and stars in them.
 This being so, it’s hardly surprising the quality of his films varies.
 Many of his films feel admirably experimental and original.
 Being boring and run-of-the-mill is one of the worst sins a film can commit, and the fact that this is rarely true of Lee’s films is impressive.
 I would rather sit through the occasional dud than predictable, bland genre fare.

 There are a number of actors who are seen again and again across Lee’s films including Ossie Davis, Thomas Jefferson Byrd and John Turturro.
 Denzel Washington does an excellent job taking on lead roles in He Got Game and Mo’ Better Blues.
 Lee himself is in most of his own films, with parts ranging from a short cameo in Clockers to the lead character in Do the Right Thing.
 He has considerable talent as an actor, and is able to play a massive age range.